rabanti-github/NanoXLSX/NanoXLSX.Shared/README.md

 ## Package content

-NanoXLSX.Core contains the core components to manipulates cess, worksheets or workbooks.
-This package does not handle reading or writing files.

-**TBD**
+NanoXLSX.Shared contains the common data objets, like interfaces or enums, that can be used by all NanoXLSX packages **TBD**